Leica M Typ 240 vs Q Typ 116

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (6 percent) than the Leica M Typ 240.
 It is worth mentioning in this context that the M Typ 240 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens build in, whereas the M Typ 240 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the M Typ 240 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the M Typ 240 and their specifications in the Leica M Lens Catalog.
+You can compare the optics available for the M Typ 240 and their specifications in the Leica M Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The Q Typ 116 was launched at a lower price than the M Typ 240, despite having a lens build in.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The Q Typ 116 was launched at a lower price than the M Typ 240, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Leica M Typ 240 vs Leica Q Typ 116
+Sensor comparison: Leica M Typ 240 vs Q Typ 116

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the Q Typ 116 is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.